SOP For F & B Primary Controls

 2. A member of the accounting staff should review at least twice a month that a bidding process is in place with beverage vendors.

 3. A beverage par for each liquor storeroom should be established.
 A member of the accounting staff should verify that these parts are maintained and that issuing is done on a bottle-for-bottle basis.
-Each storage area should have a color-coded and dated stamp on each bottle.
+Each storage area should have a colour-coded and dated stamp on each bottle.

 4. The main storeroom should be controlled by a perpetual inventory that is updated daily.
-Each property should have a Local Standard Operating Procedure that outlines access to the storeroom and control guidelines.
+Each property should have a Local Standard Operating.
+Procedure that outlines access to the storeroom and control guidelines.

 5. Locks on all outlet cabinets need to be changed quarterly.